edgedb/edgedb-examples/phoenix-github_oauth/README.md

-# GitHubOAuth - A GitHub OAuth applicaiton on Phoenix and EdgeDB
+# GitHubOAuth - A GitHub OAuth application on Phoenix and EdgeDB

-There exists a full [tutorial](https://www.edgedb.com/docs/guides/tutorials/phoenix_github_oauth) for this application!
+Reach the [online tutorial](https://www.edgedb.com/docs/guides/tutorials/phoenix_github_oauth) for this application!